metaplex-foundation/sugar/README.md

 Binaries for the supported OS can be found at:
 - [Sugar Releases](https://github.com/metaplex-foundation/sugar/releases)

 To use one of the binaries, copy to a folder in your file system (preferable a folder in your `PATH` environment variable).
+It is recommended to rename the downloaded binary (e.g., `sugar-ubuntu-latest` or `sugar-macos-latest`) to `sugar` for simplicitly &mdash; the remainder of this guide assumes that the binary is called `sugar`.

 ### Build From Source